OlgaBochkaryova/website/content/cookbook.md

 **💾 Data** [BacDive](http://bacdive.dsmz.de) ([paper](https://academic.oup.com/nar/article/47/D1/D631/5106998)) -  a comprehensive resource for structured data on the taxonomy, morphology, physiology, cultivation, isolation and molecular data of prokaryotes.
 The database offers information for 63 669 bacterial and archaeal strains

 **💾 Data**  [PATRIC](https://www.patricbrc.org/) ([paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3965095/)) - the all-bacterial Bioinformatics Resource Center (BRC) that provides researchers with an online resource that stores and integrates a variety of data types [e.g. genomics, transcriptomics, protein–protein interactions (PPIs), three-dimensional protein structures and sequence typing data] and associated metadata.

+**💾 Data** [ProGenomes](https://progenomes.embl.de/) provides 84,096 consistently annotated bacterial and archaeal genomes from over 12000 species.
+These can be interactively explored and downloaded, whereby subsets can be customized e.g. taxonomic clades, representatives of each species or habitat-specific subsets.
+For each species cluster, precomputed pangenomes are available.
+In this update, genomes flagged for contamination were removed to provide a higher quality dataset.

 ## assemblers